kp666/gazelle/docs/07-API.md

 From: itismadness
 To: Developers
 Date: 2021-08-21
-Subject: Orpheus Development Papers #7 - API Documentation
+Subject: iAnon Development Papers #7 - API Documentation
 Version: 1

 The JSON API provides an easily parseable interface to Gazelle.
 The API comes standard in public Gazelle and works out